rlmoser99/ruby_rspec_TOP/proposal.md

 ## Additional

 I have told a few people about this repo in the #ruby-testing channel.
 In addition, I have privately told a few students about it.
-At this time, I know that andrewjh271, aaron-contreras, tenacious-qi, Natty, msespos, and Pandenok have or are currently going through them.
+At this time, I know that andrewjh271, aaron-contreras, tenacious-qi, msespos, and Pandenok have gone through them.

 This playground needs a thorough review by someone a lot more familiar with RSpec.
-Even though I have spent over two months learning RSpec, I do not feel 100% confident in some of my explanations & I have 0 'real-world' experience.
+Even though I have spent over three months learning RSpec, I do not feel 100% confident in some of my explanations & I have zero 'real-world' experience.

-For example, the last two files focus on methods that should be tested, based on Sandi Metz talk [Magic Tricks of Testing](https://www.youtube.com/watch?v=URSWYvyc42M).
-However, I am still uncertain of my understanding of this concept.
-In my tic-tac-toe game, I have several private methods in my Game class that handle crucial pieces of logic, such as `#player_turns` or `#switch_current_player`.
-However, these methods are only sent to self or are sending outgoing query messages.
-Based on my current understanding, these methods do not need to be tested.
-Having a thorough review by someone that is a lot more familiar with RSpec & Ruby would solidify my confidence in this RSpec playground.
+For example, the last two files focus on 'types' of methods that should always be tested.
+It was difficult to find useful information on what methods should be tested for these ruby games.
+Therefore, I combined information from Sandi Metz talk [Magic Tricks of Testing](https://www.youtube.com/watch?v=URSWYvyc42M), conversations in #ruby-testing, and even direct messages with Timato.

 ## Status
 - [x] Proposed